permasigner/permasigner/docs/usage/run-on-ios.md

 ## Run from Package

 * Install NewTerm 2 from [Chariz](https://repo.chariz.com) using your favorite package manager
-* Install permasigner with `python3 -m pip install permasigner`
+* Install permasigner with `python3 -m pip install -U permasigner`
     * If this fails, install python3 with `su root -c apt install python3` and install pip with `python3 -m ensurepip`.

 {% hint style="info" %}